 Then there are the victims of violence themselves.
 They suffer PTSD at rates comparable to soldiers who experienced front-line combat.
 Put simply, the science shows, rough neighborhoods dramatically shape how locals and visitors alike experience the world around them.
 Is it time then, to revisit the long-discredited urban survival syndrome?

 Urban Survival Syndrome Meaning

-The notion of Urban Survival Syndrome was long ago dismissed as little more than a poor excuse for unacceptably aggressive social behavior.
-Urban Dictionary describes it as a “fear-thy-neighbor mentality” that causes its victims to “feel they have no way of protecting themselves from crime or violence, except by killing anybody who threatens or harasses them.”
+The notion of Urban Survival Syndrome is easily dismissed as little more than a poor excuse for unacceptable aggressive social behavior.
+Urban Dictionary describes it as a “fear-thy-neighbor mentality”.
+It causes its victims to “feel they have no way of protecting themselves from crime or violence, except by killing anybody who threatens or harasses them.”

 “Such mentality is usually the result of living in violent, crime-prone (typically inner-city) areas for long periods of time, and/or watching too much television (no joke),” the internet’s most authoritative dictionary explained.

-At this point, almost everyone who has lived in a rough neighborhood is probably nodding.
+At this point, almost everyone who lived in a rough neighborhood is probably nodding.
 If you haven’t felt the tug of Urban Survival Syndrome yourself, you probably know someone who shows signs of it.
-Despite this, the supposed syndrome has long been dismissed as simply a lame excuse used by paranoid individuals with anger management issues.
+Despite this, the supposed syndrome is simply a lame excuse used by paranoid individuals with anger management issues.